monkphin/Colour-Forge/README.md

   The most notable future enhancement is the addition of a Paint Library.
 Although originally planned, this feature was deferred to ensure timely project completion.
 The Paint Library would enable users to add Paints they own to help track what paints they have or may need to acquire, allow usage tracking so users know when to     order more, have links to vendors allowing users to quickly click through to a selection of companies who will be able to sell and ship paints to them.
 <br>

- - Global Paint Library.
+ - Global Paint Library

  Pre-populate a table with paints from popular vendors, including details like paint names, colours, and bottle volumes.
 Users can quickly add paints to their library from this list or input custom paints, promoting consistent data handling and easier library management.
 <br>

 - Linking the paint library to Recipes

  Enable users to see which paints are used in each recipe and view all recipes that utilise a specific paint, enhancing discoverability and organisation.
 <br>

 - Full ReCaptcha functionality

  Implement backend ReCaptcha to complement the existing frontend ReCaptcha, further reducing spam submissions from forms.
 <br>

 - Automatic Tag removal

  Automatically delete tags that are no longer associated with any recipes to maintain a clean and efficient database.
 <br>

 - Colour Combinations.

  Introduce the ability to catalogue colour triads (complementary paints for shades, core colours, and highlights) to help users maintain consistency in their painting techniques.
 <br>

 - Chips function as links

  Extend the tags feature so that clicking on a tag in a recipe displays all recipes sharing that tag, providing an intuitive way to explore related content.
 <br>

 - Visible Personal pages

  Create personal pages for users where they can showcase their entire collection of recipes, fostering a more social and community-driven platform.
 <br>

 - Messaging or Commenting functions.

  Enable users to communicate directly within the site to share recipes, suggest improvements, and provide feedback, enhancing community interaction.
 <br>

 - Multiple Images per stage

  Support multiple images for each stage in a recipe to display different angles or variations of an effect, improving instructional clarity.
 <br>

 - Image previews on upload

  Implement image previews upon upload, replacing the current text field notification to enhance user experience.
 I have found [the following](https://codepen.io/Ahmed_B_Hameed/pen/yayevp) which may help achieve this.
 <br>

 - Reordering of stages

  Allow users to reorder stages within a recipe, enabling them to adjust the sequence without removing and re-adding stages.
 <br>

 - Self Serve password reset

  I initially thought this may be something I could implement in time, however from what I've been reading it would require another table to handle password reset tokens, which felt like I was adding more complexity than needed for the time being.
 More info on how I was looking to approach this can be found [here](https://supertokens.com/blog/implementing-a-forgot-password-flow)
 <br>

 - Project progress tracking.

  Introduce tools for users to create and track paint projects, log the number of minis painted, and set goals and milestones, aiding in project management.
 <br>

 - Setting Recipes to be private.

  Allow users to mark certain recipes as private, preventing them from being publicly visible while still logging the recipe details.
 <br>

 - Highlighted Recipes.

  Enable featured recipe tags to display selected recipes on the home page for both logged-in and logged-out users, showcasing standout content.
 <br>

 - Adjusting how directly linked recipe URLs are formed.

  Modify URLs to use recipe names instead of recipe_id and ensure that shared links display the recipe's final stage image consistently.
 <br>

 - Custom Recipe Stage Titles

  Having stage titles rendered on the recipe page could be nice so a user knows what they're about to look at before the stage is revealed, potentially allowing them to prep, or at the very least anticipate each stage and its potential needs.
 This would require the recipe form to be adapted to include stage titles as well as handling what happens if they're not filled in, assuming they're optional.

 # Security, Defensive Programming and best Practices
  - Password Security

  User passwords are hashed using SHA-512 encryption.
 Using SHA-512 provides an added layer of protection against brute-force attacks.
 This decision ensures that user credentials are safeguarded with robust encryption, enhancing overall site security.
 <br>